d3x41/documentation-dev/md/tutorials/advanced-btrfs-utilisation.md

 To manually create subvolumes to use the snapshost system, we will proceed like this.
 Here, the subvolumes that will be created are the same as those created by installing Kaisen Linux with an ISO of revision 1.6.

 Subvolumes can be created using commands installed via the btrfs-progs package.
-This package is installed by default in Kaisen Linux.
+This package is installed by default in Kaisen Linux if the kaisen-filesystems package is installed, or if BTRFS is the file system used when installing the system.

 This command can be used to create BTRFS subvolume: